 However, the ProTrail must be seam-sealed before being used in rainy weather.
 This is an easy process you can do at home (see how to seam-seal a tent or tarp) or one you can have Tarptent do for you for a small fee.

-The Tarptent ProTrail is one-person, single-walled tent that weighs 26 ounces, designed for use in three season weather conditions.
+The Tarptent ProTrail is one-person, single-wall tent that weighs 26 ounces, designed for use in three-season weather conditions.
 Appropriate for use in arid and more humid forested environments, the ProTrail is easy to pitch and has modest footprint requirements, making it easy to find wild, stealth campsites to set it up.
 It also packs up quite small, a real advantage compared to bulky conventional tents that hog up lots of backpack volume.
 Priced at $225, the Tarptent ProTrail is an exceptional value, perfect for backpackers who want to experience the benefits of an ultralight tarp camping without sacrificing the benefits of a bathtub floor and integrated bug netting.

 - Easy to pitch, highly refined, and simple design.